 For my visit to Paris at the end of April, I felt it was time for a change of scenery (and more spacious accommodations, something the Left Bank is deprived of).
-Le Royal Monceau-Raffles on Avenue Hoche, just steps from the Arc De Triomphe, had the boutique ambiance I was seeking and looked fun and glamorous.
+Le Royal Monceau Raffles Paris on Avenue Hoche, just steps from the Arc De Triomphe, had the boutique ambiance I was seeking and looked fun and glamorous.
 I had booked my own trend-setting stepmother, a luxury hotel guru in her own right, here just a few months earlier.
 From the hotel, she sent me a simple three-word text: ‘you must come’.

 It was April.
 It was Paris.
 It felt like winter in New York would never end.
 I was ready.

-It didn’t take much arm pulling to ask my friend Rachel (the same one who joined me at Belmond El Encanto in Santa Barbara last Spring) to join me for a girls weekend while my husband stayed home with the kids and our 4-month, not yet housebroken puppy.
+It didn’t take much arm pulling to ask my friend Rachel (the same one who joined me at Belmond El Encanto in Santa Barbara California last Spring) to join me for a girls weekend while my husband stayed home with the kids and our 4-month old, not yet housebroken puppy.
 We agreed (too eagerly, perhaps) to one rule in advance: we could eat all the carbs we want for our four days in Paris.
 No judgment.

 We each had our vices: Pain au chocolat and croissants for me, patisseries and du pain for her.
 She gave me her list of places she wanted to hit in Paris.
 90% were chocolate shops, boulangeries and pâtisseries, so I figured she must be sorely deprived of sugar.
 We would just deal with the consequences later.
 Plus tard.